 The beginning choir meets on Wednesdays from 4:00 through 4:50.
 Parents may observe class at this level.

-The Children's Chorus rehearsals begin in October.
-Get the full 2017-2018 schedule here soon.
+The Children’s Chorus rehearsals begin in early September.

 Mary K is one of Seattle’s most loved music teachers, having taught in several Seattle schools over the past 20 years.
 Mary K organized the mass choir of over 1,000 voices when the Dalai Lama spoke at Safeco field.
 Mary K has completed three levels of training in the summer Kodály program at Seattle Pacific University.

-Children with no previous choir experience are accepted into this level.
+Children with no previous choir experience are accepted into these levels.
 They will sing with other boys and girls who have progressed through the Children’s Chorus.
 Interludes-A singers will continue to develop their part-singing skills with vocal techniques and pentatonic sight-singing being emphasized.
-The group includes children from 3rd through 6th grade.
+The group includes children from 3rd and 4th grade.
 The children will also begin a written music theory program.
+Interludes-B includes children from 4th through 7th grades.

-Singers at this level are expected to practice their music at home daily for 15 minutes and work on theory at least once a week between rehearsals.
+Singers in the Interludes-A levels are expected to practice their music at home daily for 15 minutes and work on theory at least once a week between rehearsals.

-The intermediate choir begins rehearsals in early September.
-Get the 2017-2018 schedule here soon.
+The intermediate choirs begin rehearsals in early September.

-The Interludes-B choir meets along with the Interludes-A choir on Wednesdays, then stays for an additional 45 minutes to work on a separate repertoire all their own.
+The Interludes-B choir joins with the Interludes-A choir on Wednesdays at 5:30 for 45 minutes, then stays for an additional hour to work on a separate repertoire all their own.
 They have performed at the 2000 Organization of American Kodály Educators, Benaroya Hall, Fred Hutchinson Cancer Center and the Festival of Trees in Tacoma as well as many local music festivals.

 An audition is required for entry and older beginners are accepted at this level.